-Canada should adopt routine HIV testingNovember 26th, 2012 in HIV & AIDS /
+Canada should adopt routine HIV testingNovember 26, 2012 in Medicine & Health / HIV & AIDS

 Offering routine HIV testing to the general population rather than only to high-risk individuals will significantly reduce illness and death, argues Dr. Julio Montaner and coauthors in an editorial in CMAJ (Canadian Medical Association Journal).

 "A proactively deployed 'seek and treat' strategy will dramatically reduce AIDS-related morbidity and death, as well as HIV transmission, and as such provide the road map for an AIDS-free generation," writes Dr. Montaner, Director, BC Centre for Excellence in HIV/AIDS, Vancouver, BC.